ansys/pymechanical/doc/source/index.rst

 scripting of Ansys Mechanical through Python.

-With PyMechanical, you can integrate the simulation capabilities of the Mechanical multi-physics solver directly into novel apps.
+With PyMechanical, you can integrate the simulation capabilities of the Mechanical multiphysics solver directly into novel apps.
 The package presents a Python-friendly interface to drive the software that facilitates use of Mechanical scripting commands.